Skip to Main Content

 Short-term, high-impact.
 As the Response program marks a quarter century, Volunteers are serving domestically in the U.S. for the second time ever to battle COVID-19.

-President’s Letter: This September, we gather to honor six decades of Peace Corps service in communities around the world.
+This September, we gather to honor six decades of Peace Corps service in communities around the world.
 Right now, we need to honor Peace Corps ideals by helping in humanitarian crises.
+By Glenn Blumhorst Photo: A girl from Afghanistan at a UN High Commissioner for Refugees camp in 2002.
+Photo by Caleb Kenna As this […]

 Why Does Service Matter?